minprog/app-studio/40 Problem Sets/70 Your Own/10 Assignment.md

 - Even if killed, the app should generally resume in the same state as before.
 - Code should be organized well (keeping in mind a separation of concerns).
 - Code should be documented well (comments as well as READMEs).

-- Discuss your app proposal with the TAs to ensure the scope is sufficient.
+Discuss your app proposal with the TAs to ensure the scope is sufficient!

 ## Peer review